Skip to main content

 Mobile Application Integration Process

-To accept wallet payments in a native application, you need to integrate with the applicable wallet provider(s) and Stitch, in addition to the aforementioned configuration requirements.
+To accept wallet payments in a native application, you will need to integrate with the applicable wallet provider(s) on the client-side, together with Stitch on the server-side, via API.
+Aforementioned configuration must also be completed and the payment methods must be enabled on your Stitch client.

 iOS App